marlonbje/stockeye/README.md

 ## What it shows

-- **Price chart** — Weekly OHLC candlestick chart for the past 2 years
+- **Price chart** — Weekly OHLC candlestick chart for the past 500 days
 - **Income Statement** — Revenue, Gross Profit, Operating Income and Net Income over the last quarters
 - **Balance Sheet** — Total Assets, Current Liabilities and Stockholders' Equity over the same period